-1 Parts of this paper were presented to audiences at the Meeting on Cochlear Implants and First Language Acquisition in Beekbergen (September 18, 2003), at Edinburgh University (June 3, 2004), at Johns Hopkins University (September 22, 2004), at Utrecht University (April 13, 2006), at the University of Santa Catarina (November 24, 2006), at the III Congresso Internacional de Fonética e Fonologia in Belo Horizonte (November 29, 2006), and at the Workshop on Computing and Phonology in Groningen (December 8, 2006).
+\ Parts of this paper were presented to audiences at the Meeting on Cochlear Implants and First Language Acquisition in Beekbergen (September 18, 2003), at Edinburgh University (June 3, 2004), at Johns Hopkins University (September 22, 2004), at Utrecht University (April 13, 2006), at the University of Santa Catarina (November 24, 2006), at the III Congresso Internacional de Fonética e Fonologia in Belo Horizonte (November 29, 2006), and at the Workshop on Computing and Phonology in Groningen (December 8, 2006).
 For comments on earlier versions of the written text I thank Silke Hamann and the phonologists at the University of Tromsø, who include Bruce Morén, Christian Uffmann, Peter Jurgec, Ove Lorentz, Silvia Blaho, and Martin Krämer.

-1.1 Phonological theory requires at least five representations
+1.1.
+Phonological theory requires at least five representations

-Multiple levels of representation such as those in Figure 1 are common in psycholinguistic models of speech production (e.g. Levelt 1989) and comprehension (e.g. McQueen & Cutler 1997), but are less often seen in phonological theory (I will discuss the exceptions later on).
+Multiple levels of representation such as those in Figure 1 are common in psycholinguistic models of speech production (e.g. Levelt 1989) and comprehension (e.g. McClelland and Elman 1986, McQueen and Cutler 1997), but are less often seen in phonological theory (I will discuss the exceptions later on).
 As in my earlier work, I argue in this paper that phonological theory would profit from going beyond its usual two levels, especially by taking the phonetics seriously.

 Figure 1, then, contains the minimal number of phonological representations that phonologists can be comfortable working with: the Underlying Form (often called the input in the OT literature) and the Surface Form (often called the output in the OT literature).
-The underlying form is the discrete representation of the phonological structure of morphemes in the language user's mental lexicon; the Morpheme (or Lemma) mediates in connecting the phonological underlying form to semantic features in the lexicon (Saussure 1916), which again are probably connected to the meaning of the utterance and from there to the pragmatic context (these are not shown in Figure 1, since they are likely to concern phonological surface structure and consists of prosodic elements (feet, syllables, segments) and phonological substance (features, autosegments).
+The underlying form is the discrete representation of the phonological structure of morphemes in the language user's mental lexicon; the Morpheme (or Lemma) mediates in connecting the phonological underlying form to semantic features in the lexicon (Saussure 1916), which again are probably connected to the meaning of the utterance and from there to the pragmatic context (these are not shown in Figure 1, since they are likely to concern phonological theory to a lesser extent).
+The surface form is the discrete representation of the phonological surface structure and consists of prosodic elements (feet, syllables, segments) and phonological substance (features, autosegments).
 For most phonologists, the surface form does not contain any concrete continuous phonetic detail, and this is something I agree with; it means that one can do insightful investigations in many areas of phonology by just considering the two discrete phonological representations.